Diplomats, donors concerned about sex abuse reports at WHO

 “The U.K. has a zero tolerance approach when it comes to sexual exploitation and harassment — and that extends to all international organizations that we fund,” said Simon Manley, the U.K.’s ambassador to the U.N. in Geneva.
 “We are speaking with WHO and other major donors as a matter of urgency to establish the facts.”
 Britain is WHO’s second biggest donor, after the U.S.

+In Congo, the U.N.’s humanitarian coordinator David McLachlan-Karr said he was determined to punish any humanitarian workers found guilty of sexual misconduct like that detailed in the AP report.

+“All these allegations must be investigated and the victims must be heard,” he said in a statement.
+“These allegations undermine the trust of the people we serve.”

-WHO has declined to comment on the specific allegations reported by the AP and said it is waiting for the results of a panel created last October to investigate sexual abuse during the Congo outbreak involving WHO staffers.
+WHO has declined to comment on the specific allegations reported by the AP and said it’s waiting for the results of a panel created last October to investigate sexual abuse during the Congo outbreak involving WHO staffers.

-“What’s alarming is that WHO seems to be keeping this abuse quiet and not publicly condemning these allegations,” said Clare Wenham, an assistant professor of global health policy at the London School of Economics, who has studied gender and funding issues at WHO.
+“What’s alarming is that WHO seems to be keeping this abuse quiet and not publicly condemning these allegations,” said Clare Wenham, an assistant professor of global health policy at the London School of Economics.
 “There’s a lot of talk about giving WHO more money but I don’t think any government should be committing to that until we know it’s an organization we can trust.”

 The Bill and Melinda Gates Foundation, the agency’s third-largest funder, said it expects U.N. agencies to conduct thorough investigations into sexual abuse as quickly as possible.

-“Our role as a funder is to hold organizations that receive grants from the foundation to the highest standards of transparency and accountability, and to insist that they take steps to prevent misconduct in the future,” the foundation said.
+“Our role as a funder is to hold organizations that receive grants from the foundation to the highest standards of transparency and accountability,” the foundation said.

+Lawrence Gostin, director of the WHO Collaborating Center on Global Health Law at Georgetown University, said the ultimate responsibility for WHO’s Ebola response lies with director-general Tedros Adhanom Ghebreyesus.

 The World Bank said it is “deeply concerned” about the new sex abuse allegations at WHO.
 The bank paused its negotiations with Congolese authorities for new financing to agencies, including WHO, last year when reports of general sex abuse during the Ebola outbreak surfaced.

-“We review our relationship with any organization whose standards are in question,” the World Bank said in an email.
+“We review our relationship with any organization whose standards are in question,” the World Bank said.

+Jiress Ngalya, a resident of Beni, Congo, where some of the recently reported sex abuse allegations involving WHO occurred, said it would be a welcome decision if donors reduced their funding to WHO after seeing how the agency handled sex abuse allegations in the country.

+“This should be a lesson to all humanitarian organizations to not abuse innocent women in our region,” he said.
+“This would show that they are not untouchable.”

 By MARIA CHENG